PhD Studentships: Borders, migration and civil society

 This topic invites proposals for research investigating the importance of language acquisition for migrants and/or refugees in Wales, their attitudes and experiences of learning Welsh, and sense of belonging.
 We particularly welcome proposals that have a comparative focus on Wales and other bilingual and multilingual societies.
 Proposals may include topics relating to language acquisition, support provision, social participation, sense of belonging in different geographical and linguistic contexts.

 The studentships are funded as part of the WISERD Civil Society ESRC Research Centre award “Changing Perspectives on Civic Stratification and Civic Repair”.
 It consists of full UK/EU fees, research expenses, as well as a doctoral stipend matching UK Research Council National Minimum (approximately 15k per year).
-As part of the funding, successful applicants are encouraged to undertake a small amount of paid teaching within the school.
+As part of the funding, successful applicant are encouraged to undertake a small amount of paid teaching within the school.

 Candidates should have an excellent academic background in a relevant social science discipline, holding a 1st or upper 2nd class undergraduate degree and also a Masters degree completed by the time of starting the PhD.
 Full awards (fees plus maintenance stipend) are open to UK Nationals and EU students who can satisfy UK residency requirements.